juwellwwu/NCFLOWSPEED/README.md

 Wu, Jung et al. Intravital fluorescence microscopy with negative contrast.

 The scripts were last revised and tested in MATLAB R2018a, using a 3.1GHz Intel Core i7 MacBookPro with 16Gb memory.
-This package also includes a sample image stack for running a demo and a copy of the DEMO output.
+This package also includes a sample negative contrast time-series image stack for running a demo and a copy of the DEMO output.

 ## Instructions for running Demo